 Kranji Marsh, located on the western shore of the Kranji Reservoir, is adopted by Nature Society (Singapore) under the PUB's ABC Waters Programme.
 We are currently regularly carrying out maintenance work at Kranji Marsh to keep open a marshy pond there.
 The pond is a habitat for wetland wildlife, especially the birdlife (such as the Common Moorhen, Lesser Whistling Duck) that requires more open watery spaces.
 If there is no effort to keep the watery spaces open, the aquatic plants around the marshy edges (such as Water Banana, Aquatic Mimosa etc) will swamp over and cover up the pond.
 Eventually, the pond may disappear altogether and become dry land.
 We hope that our maintenance work will provide a variety of wetland niches, from open water to aquatic plants along the edges, to satisfy the needs of different wetland wildlife.

 We welcome volunteers to help clear aquatic vegetation at the shallower edges of the pond, as well as to remove grasses crowding around vegetation that we planted to attract butterflies.
 Equipment such as cutters, gloves and boots will be provided.
 If you are in a group of about 20 to 30 people and are interested in this activity, please send in your request to Kerry Pereira (firstname.lastname@example.org) to schedule a date.

 3) Feeding records of butterflies in Malaysia and Singapore

-The Butterfly Interest Group (BIG) is initiating a new study on feeding records of butterflies observed in forest/ semi-urban/ urban environments in Malaysia and Singapore.
+The Butterfly and Insect Group (BIG) is initiating a new study on feeding records of butterflies observed in forest/ semi-urban/ urban environments in Malaysia and Singapore.